Home / Blog / Free tools guide

 1. Varox (browser)

-Good when you want a guided app: upload structured files, run forecasts, explore delivery-style views.
-Free access; validate against your operational rules.
+Good when you want a guided app: upload structured files, run forecasts, and explore delivery-style, replenishment, and purchase planning views.
+Validate against your operational rules.

 2. Spreadsheets